 Established since 1972, the year before Ireland joined the then European Economic Community, Ibec Europe is the main representation of the Irish business community to the European Union.
 We engage with the European Institutions and other actors in the European arena to represent, protect and promote the interests of our 7,500 member companies.

-Through our extensive network of contacts, our influential relationships and our highly regarded reputation among key stakeholders, we work to ensure that the interests of Irish business and employers are properly communicated within the European decision making and policy implementation process.
+Through our extensive network of contacts, our influential relationships and our highly regarded reputation among key stakeholders, we work to ensure that the interests of Irish business and employers are properly communicated and acknowledged within the European decision making and policy implementation process.

 Ibec Europe provides our members with strategic advice and important updates through regular events, newsletters and briefing papers.
 We help Irish business leaders to build alliances in Brussels and we work to elevate the profile of the Irish business community in European affairs.
 Our work also supports the EU activities of Ibec's policy units, sector associations and regional offices in Ireland.